Conditional Flow Matching for Visually-Guided Acoustic Highlighting: Additional Experiments

 \subsection{Ablation of the Time Conditioning}

 When the timestep is fed only to the latent transformer, the encoder does not have access to temporal information, which could theoretically lead to suboptimal representations.
-Table~\ref{tab:timestep} compares a model using timestep conditioning exclusively within the latent transformer against a model where the timestep is also injected into each layer of the encoder.

-The results indicate that adding timestep information to the encoder does not provide any measurable benefit.
+Table~\ref{tab:timestep} compares a model using timestep conditioning exclusively within the latent transformer against a model where the timestep is also injected into each layer of the encoder. \\ The results indicate that adding timestep information to the encoder does not provide any measurable benefit.
 We hypothesize that the encoder mainly extracts general audio representations, while the actual editing is handled in the latent transformer and decoder.
 Therefore, the timestep information appears to be unnecessary within the encoder.